• Certified secure chip and custom OS for maximum security

 The principle, therefore, of good wallet security is that whoever holds or shares your private key has access to your money.
 So, unless you are in absolute control of your private key, either on paper, a hardware wallet, or your memory, your wallet security is more vulnerable than you know.

-A realistic statistical glimpse of what can go wrong is that an estimated $9 million worth of cryptoasset theft is recorded daily, with third-party storages, like exchanges, having the highest cases.
+A realistic statistical glimpse of what can go wrong is that an estimated $9 million worth of cryptoasset theft is recorded daily, with third-party storage, like exchanges, having the highest cases.

 The Ledger Nano wallet